uapi-group/specifications/specs/Base_Directory_Specification.md

 file name character set should be imposed.
 Files in this directory MAY be subjected to periodic clean-up.
-To ensure that your files are not removed, they should have their access time timestamp modified at least once every 6 hours of monotonic time or the \'sticky\' bit should be set on the file.
+To ensure that your files are not removed, they should have their access time timestamp modified at least once every 6 hours of monotonic time or the 'sticky' bit should be set on the file.

 If `$XDG_RUNTIME_DIR` is not set applications should fall back to a